ruppeshnalwaya1993/fastfarm/README.md

 From "Puzle challenge" Dr. Plankenstein has cleared all the weeds.
 Now he is going to plant his crops.
 But Dr. Herbestien has become his rival.

 2 Players play as Dr. Plankenstein (Player 1) and Dr. Herbestein (Player 2) and compete to capture the farm by planting more crops than opponent in given period of time.

-Life cylce of crop : 	It is same as that of weeds in "Puzzle challenge" except that crops due to genetic engineering by doctors has got special attributes like ---
+Life cylce of crop : It is same as that of weeds in "Puzzle challenge" except that crops due to genetic engineering by doctors has got special attributes like:
 1. Every crop irrespective of neighbourhood reproduces indefinately in its lifetime.
 So the stock is never empty.
 Infinite crops can be planted.
 2. A crop may also die if its neighbourhood has more crops of opponent than itself.
 3. Some crop plants have abilty to survive in either under or over population.